avan06/htmlq/README.md

 Arguments:

   -h  --help                 Print help information
+  -f  --file                 Enter the relative or absolute path of the HTML
+                             file

-  -f  --file             Enter the relative or absolute path of the HTML file -t  --text             Enter the HTML text content -u  --url              Enter the URL of the HTML
+  -t  --text                 Enter the HTML text content -u  --url                  Enter the URL of the HTML

   -x  --XPATH                Enable default XPATH query syntax instead of CSS
                              Selectors.
 Default: false
   -a  --SelectorAll          Enable the SelectorAll mechanism.
 When there are
-                         multiple results for a single query, it will return all the results (similar to querySelectorAll).
+                             multiple results for a single query, it will return all the results (similar to
+                             querySelectorAll).
 By default, it is not enabled, and only a single result is returned (similar to querySelector)..
-Default:
-                         false
-  -r  --ResultAsNode     Enable using the Node from the previous query result
+Default: false -r  --ResultAsNode         Enable using the Node from the previous query result as the current query's root Node.
-                         as the current query's root Node.
-Default: false -l  --PrintLastResult  Enable printing the content of the last result in the output when using the "#lastresult" syntax in the query.
 Default: false
+  -l  --PrintLastResult      Enable printing the content of the last result in
+                             the output when using the "#lastresult" syntax in the query.
+Default: false
+      --PrintLastResultTemp  Enable printing the temporary content of the source data as last result in the output, when using the "#lastresult" syntax in query.
+Default: false

+  -H  --headers              When the query item is a table or multiple td
-  -H  --headers          You can input corresponding names for each result of a
-                         single query using the format "#{serial
+                             fields, you can enter corresponding names for each individual field in a single query using the format "#{serial
-                         number}:header1Name;header2Name;header3Name;...".
-The
+                             number}:header1Name;header2Name;header3Name;...",
-                         serial number represents the Nth query, starting from zero.
+                             where the serial number represents the Nth query starting from zero.
   -v  --verbose              verbose
-  -q  --querys           Enter a query value to retrieve the Node Text of the
+  -q  --querys               Enter a query value to retrieve the Node Text of
-                         target HTML.
+                             the target HTML.
 The default query method is CSS Selectors, but it can be changed to XPATH using "-x" or "--XPATH".
 Both query methods can be mixed.
 When a query starts with "C:", it represents CSS Selectors, and when it starts with "X:", it represents XPATH.

 	You can enter multiple query values separated by spaces and return all the results.

 	* When the "--ResultNode" is enabled, you can use the following special query values to change the current position of the HTML
                              Node:
 	  - Parent: Move the Node up one level
 	  - NextSibling: Move the Node to the next sibling in the same level
 	  - PrevSibling: Move the Node to the previous sibling in the same level